xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-013.md

 import FillRule from '../components/FillRule.vue';
 </script>

-# Lesson 13 - Drawing a Path & Hand Drawn Styles
+# Lesson 13 - Drawing path and sketchy style

 In the previous lesson we introduced the drawing of a polyline, the stroke part of a Path can theoretically be converted to a polyline by sampling, [p5js - bezierDetail()] does this, but for a smooth effect you need to add more sampling points.
 But the fill part still needs to be implemented.
 We'll cover that in this lesson: